Grafton, West Virginia: Turnpike and railroad

 John Wolverton Blue (1803–1889) was in charge of the construction of Virginia's Northwestern Turnpike from Aurora to the Tygart Valley.
 Visiting the future site of Grafton in 1833, he stayed overnight with the Currents.
 According to a local historian, "Blue, upon awakening the next morning, heard the wife of Current sobbing bitterly" over the impending loss of her "cabin home...[and] vegetable and flower garden" because of the planned right-of-way for the road.
 "Mr. Blue, a Virginian of the old school, was greatly moved...and...an offer of $300 for 900 acres...and their ruined home...was quickly accepted."

 This neighborhood (now a suburb of Grafton) became known as Blueville and it — along with the nearby area called "Valley Bridge" (present day Fetterman, or Ward 1) — began to grow after the Turnpike was completed in 1834.
 Blue also supervised the construction of a (now long gone) covered bridge over the Tygart here at this time.

 In 1847, the Virginia General Assembly passed an act authorizing the Baltimore and Ohio Railroad Company to extend its line to the Ohio River at Wheeling.
 The city of Grafton owes its existence to the interventions of Thomas S. Haymond (1794–1869), a lawyer and U.S. Congressman (and future Confederate colonel) from nearby Marion County.
 According to another local historian, "Haymond never mentioned his county as desiring the [rail]road; but being well acquainted with the geography of north-western Virginia, he quietly got the following clause attached to the bill: 'That the said railroad to be constructed through the territory of Virginia, shall reach or cross the Tygart's Valley River at or within three miles of the mouth of Three Fork Creek in the county of Taylor'".
 This clause effectively re-routed the line away from Morgantown and forced it to pass through Haymond's hometown of Fairmont.
 Grafton, which is perched in unlikely fashion on a very steep hillside at the mentioned confluence, was the accidental beneficiary, also becoming the branch point for the side line north to Morgantown.

 The B&O work crews completed the line on January 11, 1852, and the first "iron horse" arrived two days later.
 This was the first trans-Appalachian railroad.
-Within a year Grafton had emerged as a booming railroad town with several residences and stores.
+The population in 1853 was reported as comprising only eight families, but within a year "Grafton Junction" had emerged as a booming railroad town with several more residences and stores.
 As the railroad facilities were developed, local land was surveyed for the new town, which was chartered on March 15, 1856, in the Virginia General Assembly.
+The population by this time was 606 people.